 Building a strong mailing list

 The quality of your mailing list will be a key factor in the success of your direct mail campaigns.
-You can create a mailing list in a number of ways, from building it yourself out of previous clients’ data to purchasing mailing lists from elsewhere.
-Whichever approach you take, mailing lists must be managed in order to fulfil their potential.
+You can create a mailing list in a number of ways, from building it yourself using existing data to purchasing mailing lists from elsewhere.
+Whichever approach you take, mailing lists must be managed carefully to fulfil their potential.
+Let’s take a look at some key steps:

 Source quality data